act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 #### Failed Example 4

-The `input` element has a [form field error indicator][] that identifies it (by referencing its label) and describes the cause of the error but the message is not [included in the accessibility tree][].
+This `input` element has a [form field error indicator][] that identifies it (by referencing its label) and describes the cause of the error but the message is not [included in the accessibility tree][].

 ```html
 <form>